 The ageing process is an individual phenomenon, which is influenced by controllable variables (skin care, protection against the sun, ideal weight) as well as uncontrollable variables (genetics, age).
 What determines the ideal moment for resorting to corrective measures remains your own appreciation when looking into a mirror and not your real age.
 The younger the person with good health and good tissues, the lesser the extent of corrections to be performed.
 Healing will be easier and the results superior.
 The older the person, the more significant the corrections required. and the more gratifying the results.

 In preparation for the procedure, you will receive specific instructions in order to maximize the results and minimize the complications.
 Accordingly, since tobacco reduces blood circulation of the skin, it will be necessary to stop smoking to ensure proper healing.

 Also, several substances can cause bleeding (alcohol, aspirin, etc.).
 Dr. Bernier’s team will give you a complete list of substances to avoid.
 During the consultation, an evaluation of your health will determine the relevance of undergoing preoperative lab tests.
 The night before your procedure, as well as the same morning, you will need to shampoo your hair and thoroughly cleanse your skin using an antiseptic soap.
 Furthermore, some medication may be required prior to your procedure.

 During the Procedure

 The one-day procedure will take place in a private clinic.
-Normally, facelifting is performed under local anesthesia preceded by a relaxing medication when necessary.
+Normally, a facelift is performed under local anaesthesia preceded by a relaxing medication when necessary.
 This type of anesthesia allows us to better assess the tonus and the effect of facial expressions on the lifting.

 In the front part, the incision starts at the root of the hair, passes in front of the upper perimeter of the ear, continues inside it (sometimes in front for men), then passes in the furrow of the lobe’s perimeter, continues to the back of the ear, to end up in the scalp.